AMERICA’S SOCIALIZED HEALTH CARE

 THE FREE MARKET SECTOR

 Perhaps two percent of the health care system is private or free market.
 It is composed of the unregulated, non-mainstream holistic and alternative healing schools and practitioners.
 People pay cash for their services and products.
-Practitioners and suppliers must respond to peopleÕs needs to stay in business.
+Practitioners and suppliers must respond to people’s needs to stay in business.

-I have a medical degree but have worked as an unlicensed nutrition consultant (not a dietitian) for 29 years.
+I have a medical degree but have worked as an unlicensed nutrition consultant (not a dietitian) for 43 years.
 My attention is focused 100% on what clients need, not on getting grants or subsidies, receiving insurance reimbursement or paying lobbyists to plead my case in Washington.
 In the free market sector, costs for vitamins, for example, have decreased.

 THE MEDICAL CARTEL

-A cartel occurs when one organization controls the entire production and distribution of a commodity.
-It is most important to understand that medicine in America is a cartel.
 Through licensing and other laws enacted in the early part of the twentieth century, one group, The American Medical Association, controls how many medical schools exist, how many students enroll, what is taught in the schools, the availability of hospital residencies, and indirectly through licensing laws, who will get jobs in medicine.
 No other industry in America is so tightly controlled by one group or union.

 Alternative therapies and practitioners have been ruthlessly suppressed, with their proponents often being run out of the country.
 Thousands of Americans flee each year to Mexico and Europe to obtain products and therapies banned in the United States, but in use for up to 50 years elsewhere.